Ericsson/codechecker/docs/user_guide.md

                         Names of the analysis runs to show result count breakdown for.
 This has the following format:
                         <run_name_1>:<run_name_2>:<run_name_3> where run names
-                        can be a Python regex expression.
+                        can contain multiple * quantifiers which matches any number of characters (zero or more).
 So if you have run_1_a_name, run_2_b_name, run_2_c_name, run_3_d_name
-                        then "run_2*:run_3_d_name"selects the last three runs.
+                        then "run_2*:run_3_d_name" selects the last three
+                        runs.
 Use 'CodeChecker cmd runs' to get the available runs.
   -a, --all             Show breakdown for all analysis runs.
   --disable-unique      List all bugs even if these end up in the same bug
                         location, but reached through different paths.
 By